 The sister schools share an affiliation with the Christian Church’s Restoration Movement and have a rich combined heritage of more than 160 years.
 The merger builds on the strengths of both institutions, elevates their joint profile, and makes good business sense, as both campuses will increase their capacity more efficiently than two institutions could individually.

-“We will integrate the best of both HIU and NC, in pursuit of our shared mission to prepare those who will serve Christ in our churches and communities, and around the globe,” said HIU President, Dr. John L. Derry, who has long envisioned the benefits of similar institutions joining forces in order to multiply opportunities for future alumni.
+“We will integrate the best of both HIU and NCC, in pursuit of our shared mission to prepare those who will serve Christ in our churches and communities, and around the globe,” said HIU President, Dr. John L. Derry, who has long envisioned the benefits of similar institutions joining forces in order to multiply opportunities for future alumni.
 “Trends and changes in higher education make partnerships like this a wise move, because they offer long-term strategic and financial sustainability.”

-The addition of the NC campus in the Midwest region of the United States, located near Omaha, extends HIU’s reach beyond the western United States and broadens NC’s academic programming.
+The addition of the NCC campus in the Midwest region of the United States, located near Omaha, extends HIU’s reach beyond the western United States and broadens NCC’s academic programming.
 University administrators see a huge potential for growth and are eager to see the results over the next several years.
 They also believe alumni from both institutions will be pleased, as each campuses will maintain unique identities within the overall structure.

 Additionally, this merger: